 Johnson was the grandson of slaves.
 He was the son of a man who died in a sawmill accident, and of a mother brave enough to move her family from rural Arkansas to Chicago at the height of the Great Depression in the hope of finding work and to give Johnson a chance to attend high school.
 He was also the first African-American ever placed on Forbes’ list of the 400 wealthiest Americans.

 Clearly, John H. Johnson is a person whose influence on American culture and society can’t be summed up in a single blog post.
-If you’d like to know more about him, a good place to start may be his 1992 autobiography, Succeeding Against the Odds: The Autobiography of a Great American Businessman.
+If you’d like to know more about him, a good place to start is his 1992 autobiography, Succeeding Against the Odds: The Autobiography of a Great American Businessman.

 - Soul Survivor: A look at the intact and avant garde interiors of the Ebony/Jet building (Lee Bay, WBEZ91.5)